Assessments Administered & Placement Process

 i-Ready replaced IOWA for Highly Capable Program Universal Eligibility Testing

-For the 2023-2024 school year, private school and home-based families must register online to participate in all testing by 12/8/2023 at 4:00 PM.
+Private school and home-based families must register online to participate in testing.

-For more information on the districts use of i-Ready, see Elementary District Assessments
+For more information on the district's use of i-Ready, see Elementary District Assessments.

 IOWA Achievement Tests - Secondary Students (6th - 12th) only

 The IOWA Tests are used to measure a student’s current educational achievement.
-They are norm-referenced nationally standardized tests designed to allow comparison of each student’s performance to that of student’s across the nation.
+They are norm-referenced nationally standardized tests designed to allow comparison of each student’s performance to that of students across the nation.
 The national average is the 50th percentile.

-The IOWA has several subtests, but Issaquah School District administers the reading, vocabulary, math, and computation portions.
+The IOWA has several subtests, but the Issaquah School District administers the reading, vocabulary, math, and computation portions.

-For more information about IOWA Tests visit: https://www.riversideinsights.com/
+For more information about IOWA Tests, visit: https://www.riversideinsights.com/

 Eligibility Determination

 Information about Highly Capable Programs, how to qualify, and the referral process can be found at the above link.
-For District regulations and information on state guidelines see 2190 - Highly Capable
+For District regulations and information on state guidelines, see 2190 - Highly Capable.